 Your attorney will ask for any evidence you have to back up your claim, and this will include your previous medical records.
 While pre-existing medical concerns could make your claim a little more complicated, it is still important to bring them forward, as every piece of information matters in a personal injury lawsuit.

 Having a previous medical issue that could have impacted your accident shouldn’t stop you from pursuing a claim if other factors were also involved.
 Often, attorneys will use your old medical records to compare them with your current ones to show the impact the injury has had on your life.
+This is why medical record retrieval for law firms is so important when creating a case, and any information you can pass over could resolve in you getting the end goal you deserve.

 Prove How it Has Impacted Your Life